CoderOrtiz/guess_my_number/README.md

 My final thoughts are that I had a blast putting this game together and the end result was truly fulfilling!
 This was great practice for manipulating items using the DOM and I learned a lot from Jonas when it comes to Refactoring JavaScript code.
 I am thankful he went over how to Refactor because I was able to considerably reduce my wet code and produce DRY code.
 I think the biggest take away from this project was the refactoring.
 I am very excited for the next project!
 See you on the next one 🙂

+## Update:

+I REALLY wanted to add an "Enter" Pressdown Function but was unsucessful with my efforts after much googling.
+I learned in in Jonas' next lesson how to add a pressdown key for a specific key and came back to this project to add it because I REALLY wanted one for this project.
+The Guess My Number Game is offically complete in my eyes now 😅

 ![webpage snapshot](/guess_my_number.png)

 Play The Guess my Number Today! https://coderortiz.github.io/guess_my_number/